 Medically reviewed by Jamie Johnson, Registered Dietitian Nutritionist (RDN)

 Peach Baby Puree

-Serve baby the taste of summer with this homemade peach puree! 🍑
+Serve your baby the taste of summer with this homemade peach puree! 🍑

-A deliciously flavorful puree that is naturally sweetened and full of essential nutrients for a growing baby.
+It’s a deliciously flavorful puree that is naturally sweet and full of essential nutrients for a growing baby.

-If you want to be extra – you can add in a pinch of fresh vanilla bean and nutmeg for a truly swoon worthy baby puree that is so good you may or may not want to share it with baby. 😉
+If you want to be extra, you can add a pinch of fresh vanilla bean and nutmeg to turn it into a swoon-worthy baby puree that is so good and appetizing you may not want to share it with your baby. 😉

 REASONS TO LOVE THIS PEACH Puree

 - baby food for 4 months and up

 - stage 1 baby food

 - easy to make